zopefoundation/z3c.layer.pagelet/README.txt

-A pagelet layer setup for Zope3.
+This package provides a pagelet based layer setup for Zope3.